 Pastor of Global Outreach, Paula White Ministries

 Chief (Ret.), Orange County Corrections

 Migdalia Roman, Program Director

 Roman, affectionately known as "Millie", was born in New York City and raised in the South Bronx, New York.
 Roman attended Grace Dodge Vocational High School, graduated from Russell Sage College and majored in Sociology.
 Roman is certified as a Medicaid Provider Waiver Support Coordinator, Targeted Case Manager, and designated as a Victim Services Practitioner.
-Roman has worked in the field of Human Services for over 40 years in arenas that include emotionally disturbed & abused youth, the disabled, homeless mothers with children and families.
+Roman has worked in the field of Human Services for over 40 years in areas that include emotionally disturbed & abused youth, the disabled, homeless mothers with children and families.
 Roman is currently a graduate student at The Springfield College in the School of Professional and Continuing Studies as an MBA candidate in Nonprofit Management & Leadership.
 Roman is a State Certified Notary Public and has performed numerous matrimonial ceremonies.
 In addition to being a skilled caretaker, Roman enjoys cooking, mentoring, and exercising an impressively wide array of skills for the good of others.

 Contact Millie at:email@example.com

 Kathy McLain, Chairperson of the Board of Directors

 Consumer Marketing Senior Manager (Ret.), Visit Orlando

 Gary Cohen, Treasurer of the Board of Directors

 Greater Orlando Sports Commission